manjupaul/manjupaul.github.io/source/_posts/SQL-Structured-Query-Language.md

 ## SQL Joins

 Joins are used to combine rows from multiple tables by specifying matching criteria.
 Usually, it is based on primary key-foreign key relations.
-For example , return rows that combine data from  `locations` and `departments` tables by matching the `locations.location_id` primary key to the `departments.location_id` foreign key.
+For example, return rows that combine data from  `locations` and `departments` tables by matching the `locations.location_id` primary key to the `departments.location_id` foreign key.

 Before we begin let's look at what is there in `locations`, `departments` and `employees`
 ```sql